 From family game show nights to karaoke, to winter carnivals for kids and races, there’s always something happening at Big White.

-The Easter Bunny hits the slopes each year (this year on 16 April 2017) and families can ski, have breakfast with the Easter Bunny, decorate Easter eggs and go on an Easter egg hunt.
+The Easter Bunny hits the slopes each year and families can ski, have breakfast with the Easter Bunny, decorate Easter eggs and go on an Easter egg hunt.

 Many of the hotels and apartments at Big White offer the convenience of ski-in-ski-out accommodation.